Gluphisia severa Hy. Edwards, 1886

-Gluphisia severa is a spring-flying hoary gray and ochre to olive medium-sized to large moth (FW length 17–21 mm) that flies in forests during the spring and early summer.
-The wing shape is relatively long and apically pointed for the genus.
+Gluphisia severa is a spring-flying, hoary, gray and ochre to olive, medium-sized to large moth (FW length 17–21 mm) that flies in forests during the spring and early summer.
+The forewing shape is relatively long and apically pointed for the genus.
 Most specimens are hoary dark gray, occasionally nearly black, and the median area of many females is commonly darker than the rest of the wing.
 Patches of ochre to olive are found at the base, in the posterior median area, and as filling of the postmedian line and discal spot.
 The antemedial and postmedial lines are usually dark, black and heavy in many females.
 The discal spot is present in about half of individuals.
 It is evident as the pale filling and lacks a dark outline.
 The hindwings are slightly lighter gray than the forewing with a slightly expanded anal angle.
 It is marked with a dark postmedian line, darkest at the anal angle where it is double, but lacks a discal spot.
 The head and thorax are hoary dark gray.
 The male antenna is bipectinate.

 This species is common in coastal rainforests, mixed hardwood forests west of the Cascades, high elevation montane conifer forests in both the Cascades and Rocky Mountain region extending to the Blue Mountains.

 Gluphisia severa occurs in forests throughout the Pacific Northwest as far north as north-central British Columbia.
-It is not found in arid steppe habitas and is absent from much of the Columbia Basin, southeastern Oregon except on the larger mountains, and southern Idaho.
+It is not found in arid steppe habitats and is absent from much of the Columbia Basin, southeastern Oregon except on the larger mountains, and southern Idaho.

 This species occurs in western North America.
 The range includes western Alberta, the northern half of California, and Nevada outside of the Northwest.